NickLimnios/photo-customizer-prototype/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
 It includes a mobile‑first layout powered by Tailwind CSS with responsive styles for mobile, tablet and desktop screens.
+On small screens, navigation collapses into a burger menu for easier access.

 Currently, two official plugins are available: